 What if our team does not respond to enough alerts to generate useful data?

-How do you prevent the tuner from over-fitting to recent data?
+How do you stop the tuner from over-fitting to recent data?

-What happens when the tuner and the approver consistently disagree?
+What does it mean when the tuner and the approver consistently disagree?

-Persistent rejection of tuner proposals is a signal that the tuner's system prompt needs updating.
-Track the rejection rate and the reasons provided by the approver.
-After 3 consecutive rejections of the same type, feed the rejection rationale back into the tuner prompt as a new constraint.
-This is a meta-feedback loop that improves the tuner itself.
+Persistent rejection is a signal that the tuner's system prompt is stale, not that the approver is wrong.
+Track rejection rate and rationale.
+After three consecutive rejections of the same proposal type, feed the rejection reasoning back into the tuner prompt as a new constraint.
+That is the meta-feedback loop — the tuner gets tuned by the same mechanism it tunes everything else with.

-Is there a risk of the system becoming too conservative over time?
+Can the system get too conservative over time?

 - [1]7 Tips to Build Self-Improving AI Agents With Feedback Loops(datagrid.com)↩